SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_display.md

 <h3 id="navigation"> Navigation </h3>

 The principal planes slice is represented by a pair of crosshairs the 2D view windows.
-Selecting a point with the left mouse button in a 2D window centers the crosshair on that point.
+Selecting a point with the left mouse button in a 2D view centers the crosshair on that point.
 Pressing the right mouse button and moving the mouse zooms in and out.
 Scrolling the mouse wheel changes the principal plane slice for which the mouse cursor is in.

 Changing the principal planes slice changes the values displayed in the <a href="#image_navigator"> Image Navigator </a>